noahehall/theBookOfNoah/0current/languages/csshtml/csshtml.md

 ### selectors

+- specificity: in increasing order

+  - Type selectors (e.g., h1) and pseudo-elements (e.g., ::before).
+  - Class selectors (e.g., .example), attributes selectors (e.g., [type="radio"]) and pseudo-classes (e.g., :hover).
+  - ID selectors (e.g., #example).
+  - Universal selector (\*), combinators (+, >, ~, ' ', ||) and negation pseudo-class (:not()) have no effect on specificity.
+(The selectors declared inside :not() do, however.)
+  - !important
+    - Always look for a way to use specificity before even considering !important
+    - Only use !important on page-specific CSS that overrides foreign CSS (from - - external libraries, like Bootstrap or normalize.css).
+    - Never use !important when you're writing a plugin/mashup.
+    - Never use !important on site-wide CSS.

 - universel selector: selects all elements
 - simple: element type, class, id
 - attirbute: attribute & attribute values; values are case sensitive unless `i` i specified